Performance Testing Sync-Over-Async Scenarios

 Testing Sync-Over-Async Scenarios

 For each async scenario, we execute requests over a period of 30 seconds and during that time period we collect a number of different metrics.
 These metrics provide insight into our application’s performance and the thread-pool during our performance tests.
 We execute performance tests for each scenario starting from 8 concurrent connections increasing to 2048 concurrent connections.
-The number of conccurent connections controls how many http requests will be sent at the same time.
+The number of concurrent connections controls how many http requests will be sent at the same time.

 Important Metrics Collected